 I learned how to proofread in his class, and it has helped for the rest of my life.

-Blogging, for a lot of people, seems above editing.
-The idea that a blog is a just a digital diary has proliferated the feeling that writing for this channel is “personal”, “informal”, and totally outside of the need for a critical eye.
+Blogging, for many people, seems above editing.
+The idea that a blog is a just a digital diary has proliferated the feeling that writing for this channel is "personal," "informal," and totally outside of the need for a critical eye.

-Well, I’m going to channel my inner terrible english teacher and say “WRONG”!
+Well, I'm going to channel my inner terrible English teacher and say "WRONG"!
 Your blog is your voice.
-It’s a platform to sound your passions.
-A venue to set yourself apart from your competition.
+It's a platform to sound your passions.
+It's a venue to set yourself apart from your competition.
 You better believe it is the place for editing and a generous helping of review.

 I'll be the first person to say that academic writing is not right for blogs.
 (Sure sure, exceptions to every rule, disclaimer, backpedaling, blah blah blah.)
 That whole topic is a story for another post, but the gist of it is this.
 People consume digital content differently.